pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E3-jsHoisting.md

 # E3 - Hoisting in JavaScript 🔥(variables & functions)

+> Hoisting as a core concept relies on the way how Execution Context is created.
+In the first phase i.e. the Memory Allocation Phase all the variables and functions are allocated memory, even before any code is executed.
+All the variables are assigned undefined at this point in time in the local memory.

 - Answer in Memory creation phase & Code execution phase

 - What happens when run below the piece of JS code ?